klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.net.md

 ---
 description: >-
-  Klaytn API wrappers of the namespace 'net'.
+  A JavaScript wrapper to Klaytn APIs around the namespace 'net'.
 ---

 # caver.klay.net